 Omecamtiv mecarbil is a novel, small-molecule, direct activator of cardiac myosin, the motor protein that causes cardiac contraction.
-It is being evaluated as a potential treatment of heart failure in both intravenous and oral formulations with the goal of establishing a new continuum of care for patients in both the in-hospital and outpatient settings.
+It is being evaluated as a potential treatment of heart failure in both intravenous and oral formulations with application across the continuum of care for heart failure patients from in-hospital to outpatient settings.

 DEVELOPMENT STATUS OF OMECAMTIV MECARBIL